alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

 :information_source: The results of this experiment are not in this repository due to their size.

 ### 3. Random Walk
 In this tutorial we will use the [```random_walk.yaml```](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/configs/experiments/txt2img/random_walk.yaml) configuration file for ```txt2img```.
-We will create a visualization by performing a random walk within both the textual and image latent space starting from an initial image.
+We will create a visualization by performing a random walk within both the textual and image latent space starting from an initial image depicting a painting of a pirate ship.

 To make our visualization more appealing, we will extend the image width from 768 to 1200.